-Since we registered as a social enterprise (a community-interest company), a type of non-profit.
+In February 2019, we registered as a social enterprise (a community-interest company), a type of non-profit.
 Our directors are Hera, Dama Sathianathan and Leila Hoballah.
-Our members are Elena Silvistrini (Founder of Chayn Italia), Rosie Maguire and Nooreen Khan.
+Our members are Elena Silvestrini (Founder of Chayn Italia), Rosie Maguire, and Nooreen Khan.
 We explain this more at the end of the report.

 In 2019, across all projects we had 45,384 sessions, served 41,934 unique visitors and garnered 106,795 page views.